ims-fhs/osrmr/README.md

 #> 9 47.10430 8.10110
 ```

-For more detailed Information about the components of the osrmr package, check out the vignette.
+For more detailed Information about the components of the 'osrmr' package, check out the vignette.